-The responsibilities of Investigators, the Biosafety Officer and the contractor performing biosafety cabinet certifications and repairs are listed below.
+The responsibilities of Investigators, Risk Management and the contractor performing biosafety cabinet certifications and repairs are listed below.
 All parties must honor their responsibilities for the efficient function of the MUSC Biosafety Cabinet Service Program.

-Register biosafety cabinets, clean benches and cage changing stations with the Biosafety Officer by providing the following information about their equipment: Location (building and room number), contact person (name, email and phone number), manufacturer, model, serial number, date of last certification.
+Register biosafety cabinets, clean benches and cage changing stations with Risk Management by providing the following information about their equipment: Location (building and room number), contact person (name, email and phone number), manufacturer, model, serial number, date of last certification.

 Ensure biosafety cabinets are certified at initial installation, annually thereafter and when moved or repaired.

-Notify the Biosafety Officer of need for repairs by providing the following: Location (building and room number), manufacturer, model, serial number and a description of the malfunction.
+Notify Risk Management at 843-792-3604 of need for repairs by providing the following: Location (building and room number), manufacturer, model, serial number and a description of the malfunction.

 Provide prompt payment for services rendered.